 The Insurance Reserve Fund functions as a governmental insurance operation with the mission to provide insurance specifically designed to meet the needs of governmental entities at the lowest possible cost.
 The Insurance Reserve Fund operates like an insurance company, by issuing policies, collecting premiums (based in consultation with actuaries), and by paying claims from the accumulated premiums in accordance with the terms and conditions of the insurance policies it has issued.
-The Insurance Reserve Fund uses Towers Watson, as its consulting actuaries in determining rates, IBNR reserves, adequacy of loss reserves, and adequacy of policyholders equity in making management recommendations to the State Fiscal Accountability Authority regarding the financial management of the Fund.
-The Insurance Reserve Fund is a revenue agency and does not receive any appropriation from the general fund.
+The Insurance Reserve Fund uses Willis Towers Watson, as its consulting actuaries in determining rates, IBNR reserves, adequacy of loss reserves, and adequacy of policyholders equity in making management recommendations to the State Fiscal Accountability Authority regarding the financial management of the Fund.
+The Insurance Reserve Fund does not receive any appropriations from the general fund.

 The Insurance Reserve Fund prepares a National Association of Insurance Commissioners (NAIC) Annual Statement with the South Carolina Department of Insurance, as required by law, reflecting the annual financial status of its insurance operation.
 Also, the Insurance Reserve Fund is audited by the South Carolina Department of Insurance every three years, or more often as needed, pursuant to Section 38-13-190 of the South Carolina Code of Laws.
 As a Division of the State Fiscal Accountability Authority, the Insurance Reserve Fund also is audited annually by an independent CPA firm.